2003 Stanley Cup Final

 The 2003 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2002–03 season, and the culmination of the 2003 Stanley Cup playoffs.
-The second-seeded Eastern Conference champion New Jersey Devils defeated the seventh-seeded Western Conference champion Mighty Ducks of Anaheim in seven games and were awarded the Stanley Cup for the third time in franchise history.
-It was New Jersey's first appearance since 2001 and third in four years.
-It was Anaheim's first-ever appearance.
-The Devils defeated the Mighty Ducks in seven games to win their third Stanley Cup in less than a decade.
+The second-seeded Eastern Conference champion New Jersey Devils defeated the seventh-seeded Western Conference champion Mighty Ducks of Anaheim in seven games and were awarded the Stanley Cup for the third and most recent time in franchise history.
 For the first time since 1965, all seven games were won by the home team.
 To date, this is the last Stanley Cup Final in which that has occurred.

-The Devils' win was the last in a series of wins they, along with the Colorado Avalanche and the Detroit Red Wings, established in the era from 1995 to 2003.
+The Devils' win was the last in an era of dominance that they, along with the Colorado Avalanche and the Detroit Red Wings, established in the era from 1995 to 2003.
 The three teams won a combined eight of nine Stanley Cups during that time.
 The Devils won in 1995, followed by the Avalanche in 1996, then the Red Wings in 1997 and 1998.
 The Dallas Stars win in 1999 would be superseded by the Devils in 2000, Colorado in 2001 and Detroit in 2002.